-Looking for a safe Spot-On Flea Treatment?
+Looking for a Safe Spot-On Flea Treatment?

 Choosing the right flea product for your dog is difficult for most people because the only information available is what is posted by the company.

-Advantage II for Dogs is a topical insecticide that kills adult fleas and prevents the eggs from hatching.
+This product is a topical insecticide that kills adult fleas and prevents the eggs from hatching.
 It only has to be applied once a month and gives full protection for the entire 30 days.

 It will also control lice but does not prevent ticks from embedding in your dog’s skin.
 If you are in an area with a high number of ticks, then you may want to use a second product to prevent tick bites.

-It is a waterproof product and does not have to be reapplied after your dog has a bath or plays outside in the rain.
+It is waterproof and does not have to be reapplied after your dog has a bath or plays outside in the rain.
 You do have to avoid water for 24 hours after application, to give the medicine time to coat your dog’s skin.

 The two active ingredients for Advantage II for Dogs are: